maxlinc/go-dev-setup-cookbooks/cookbooks/ark/README.md

 - `:put`: extract the archive to a specified path, does not create any symbolic links
 - `:remove`: removes the extracted directory and related symlink #TODO
+- `:setup_py`: runs the command "python setup.py" in the extracted directory
 - `:setup_py_build`: runs the command "python setup.py build" in the extracted directory
 - `:setup_py_install`: runs the comand "python setup.py install" in